Key differences between deeds and agreements

 Electronic Execution

-An electronic signature or eSignature is a term used to describe a class of methods for electronically replicating or replacing a physical signature (a physical signature is sometimes called a ‘wet signature’ referring to the use of ink and to distinguish it from an eSignature).
+Electronic signatures, digital signatures, or eSignatures are each a term used to describe a class of methods for electronically replicating or replacing a physical signature (a physical signature is sometimes called a ‘wet ink signature’ referring to the use of ink and to distinguish it from an eSignature).

 There are many ways in which an eSignature can be created, including:

-scanning a paper signature and inserting it in an electronic document (or multiple documents over time);
+• scanning a paper signature and inserting it in an electronic document;

-signing using a digital pen, finger or a mouse onto a trackpad;
+• signing using a digital pen or stylus, finger, or mouse or trackpad;

-using specific electronic signing tools such as DocuSign or Adobe Sign, which use an web-based authentication system to affix an electronic version of your signature to a document.
+• using specific electronic signing tools such as DocuSign or Adobe Sign, which use a web-based authentication system to affix an electronic version of the signatory’s signature to a document.

-For natural persons, generally there is no legal requirement that an agreement be signed (or even that it be in writing) and therefore there is no legal impediment to using an eSignature.
+For natural persons, generally there is no legal requirement that an agreement be signed (or even that it be in writing), provided that the person has indicated their intention to be bound by the agreement in some other way, and therefore there is no legal impediment to using an eSignature.

 Similarly, many contracts are made online simply by selecting an ‘I agree to these terms and conditions’ checkbox and paying by credit card.
-There is no question that contracts of that kind are legally valid and enforceable.
+Contracts of that kind are typically legally valid and enforceable.

-However, there are certain types of agreements that must be in writing and/or signed in order to be legally binding.
-These include contracts for the sale of land, certain building contracts and unsolicited sales contracts.
+However, there are certain types of contracts that must be writing and / or signed in order to be legally binding.
+These include deeds, contracts for the sale of land, certain building contracts and unsolicited sales contracts.
 In those cases, the use of eSignatures will only be possible if:

-expressly authorised in the relevant legislation governing the transaction – this is very rare (one example being the electronic execution of a security agreement under the Personal Property Securities Act 2009 (Cth));
+• expressly authorised in the relevant legislation governing the transaction – this is very rare (one example being the electronic execution of a security agreement under the Personal Property Securities Act 2009 (Cth) – see the definition of ‘writing’ in section 10 of that legislation);

-the electronic execution complies with the relevant Electronic Transactions Act which applies in the jurisdiction selected by the parties to govern their transaction (there is an Electronic Transactions Act with almost identical provisions in each state and territory, as well as at Commonwealth level).
+• the electronic execution complies with the relevant Electronic Transactions Act and associated Electronic Transactions Regulations, which apply in the jurisdiction selected by the parties to govern their transaction (there is an Electronic Transactions Act with similar provisions, and associated Regulations, in each State and Territory, as well as at Commonwealth level).

 If an eSignature is used in one of these cases, we recommend the following: